aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### Windows

+Under Windows you have two options:

+* Run the Tatin Server as a Windows Service
+* Run it as a Docker container

-Under Windows you might run the Tatin Server as a Windows Service.
-Such a service can be configured so that it is restarted automatically in case of a failure.
+Both options allow to run the Server so that it is restarted automatically in case of a failure or a reboot.

+Running the server as a Windows Service gives you the best performance, but running it in a Docker container is still surprisingly fast, and it is easy to achieve.

 ### Linux

 Under Linux you are advised to run the Tatin Server in a Docker image.

-A [Dyalog docker image](https://hub.docker.com/r/aplteam/docker "Link to the download page") is available for download.
+### Amendments

 ## Testing and Debugging